-Fingrid holds key responsibility for the transmission of electricity in the main grid in Finland and thereby for the functioning of society as a whole.
+Fingrid holds key responsibility for the transmission of electricity in Finland’s main grid and thereby for society’s ability to function.
 In its operations, Fingrid complies with the applicable legislation and international conventions as well as the principles approved by the Board of Directors and the policies approved by the President & CEO and discussed by the executive management group.
 Fingrid’s Code of Conduct is published on the company’s website.

 The primary duty of Fingrid’s executives is to ensure that the company’s basic tasks are managed efficiently.
 The operations are based on meeting the needs of customers and society, taking into account the obligations laid down in the articles of association, shareholder agreements, electricity system license and Electricity Market Act.

 Fingrid’s operations are managed in a matrix of four perspectives.
 These are: customers and society, finance, internal processes (adequacy of the transmission system, system operation and promoting the electricity market), and personnel and expertise.

 The operational organisation has been organised into functions.
 The heads of the functions make up the executive management group of the company.
 The Board of Directors approves the basic organisation of the company on the level of functions.

 Significant special tasks are separated and organised as necessary in a separate company.
 Such tasks include e.g. special electricity market services, such as the management of peak load capacity and taking care of the guarantees of origin for electricity, which are carried out by Finextra Oy, a wholly owned subsidiary of the parent company Fingrid.
 Another subsidiary wholly owned by the parent company Fingrid, Fingrid Datahub Oy, is in charge of providing the electricity markets’ centralised data exchange service and related services to electricity market parties and is responsible for the management of the registered information required by the electricity market and the development of these functions.

 7.1 Executive management group